matthewmpan/mini-netflix/README.md

 ## Mini-Netflix

 This project is a mini version of Netflix built with Next.js and React.
+A hosted version of this app can be found [Here](https://mini-netflix-mp.vercel.app/)

 ## Prerequisites